unifiedcontrolsystem/dai-ds/README.md

 <li>System must have at least 32GB of RAM and 8 cores to run smoothly.</li>
 <li>Java 11 JDK</li>
 <li>The "curl" program must be installed on DAI-DS hosts.</li>
+<li>The "sqlcmd" program must be installed on DAI-DS hosts and accessable via the PATH variable.
+It is part of the VoltDB install at <b>/opt/voltdb</b>.
+Indirectly this means voltdb must be install on DAI-DS hosts even if using the voltdb container.</li>
-<li>Both docker and docker-compose must be installed and configured for the root user if using 3rd party docker components.</li>
+<li>Both docker and docker-compose must be installed and configured for the root user (additional users is optional) if using 3rd party docker components.</li>
 <li>ALL configuration files changed to support the target system.
 This includes:</li>
 <ul>
 <li>SystemManifest.json</li>